My illustration sketch of Artificial Intelligence chat software on the hardware humanoid robotics, interacting with a human.

 Better yet, ChatGPT is being developed to deliver real-time support and guidance for individuals who are struggling with addiction as well as other behavioral health issues.
 In the scenario where users are living in remote areas, ChatGPT provides an alternative avenue for people to seek help, as well as greatly improve access to useful medical resources.

 Even in the medical field, AI-infused neurochips could be used to help monitor for signs of disease or illness, and provide real-time support and guidance, especially for patients who require urgent medical attention.
-Furthermore, neurochips could be used to manoeuvre prosthetic limbs or assistive devices, making them more intuitive and responsive to the user’s needs.
+Furthermore, neurochips could be used to manoeuvre prosthetic limbs or assistive devices, a.k.a. neuroprosthetics, making them more intuitive and responsive to the user’s needs.

 In the case of developing neurochips that incorporate AI or potentially, ChatGPT software, Elon Musk, too, shares a keen interest.
 His brain chip firm Neuralink is said to be on course to begin human trials soon – a huge step in the sphere of neurochip technology.
 For one, Neuralink is reportedly in the process of developing brain chip interfaces that could restore a person’s vision and even full body functionality, including movement and verbal communication.